bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 new values to replace teh default values.
 For example if you wish to define new breakpoint names (which will generate appropriate properties on components such as `<b-col>` and `<b-form-group>`):

+Note: When defining custom breakpoints, keep the names short (2 to 3 characters).
+At least two (2) breakpoint names must be defined.
+The breakpoint names **must** match the breakpoint names defined in your custom Bootstrap SCSS.

 ```js
 import BootstrapVue from 'bootstrap-vue'
 Vue.use(BootstrapVue, {